osscie/osscie_official/README.md

 ## Join Osscie

-Become a part of the community, join [here](https://www.google.com) for free.
+Become a part of the community, [join](https://www.google.com) for free.

 ## Want to Make Changes?